rockettheme/docs/Docs/phpbb/start/styles.md

 :	1. **Install** Select this link to initiate the installation process for the new phpBB style.
 [53%, 75%, se]

 Once your style is uploaded, you can activate it and set it to default by accessing the **Administration Control Panel (ACP)**.
-From there, navigate to the **Styles** tab and select **Install** next to the style you've just uploaded.
+From there, navigate to the **Styles** tab and select **Install** next to the style you have just uploaded.
 If your style does not appear in this list, it may have been placed in the wrong folder.

 ![][style3]

 :	1. **Active** Select this option to activate the new style.
 [68%, 47%, se]
 	2. **Make Default Style** If this option is set to **Yes**, the new style will be set as your default.
 [73%, 52%, se]

-After you've set these options, simply select **Submit** to complete installation.
+After you have set these options, simply select **Submit** to complete installation.

 Installing Administrative Modules
 -----